heapwolf/levelui/README.md

 the following things.

  - Manage users and permissions
- - Secure login over HTTPS
+ - Opt-in secure login over HTTP or HTTPS
  - Automaticly reconnect the client to data sources
  - Provide a simple RPC and REST API for creating modules (([`see this example`][98]))

 # USAGE

-## Installation
+### Installation
 Levelweb can be run as a process or used as a module on top of your own LevelDB-based database.